Do Chow Chows Shed? Analysis of a Double-Coated Dog

 Do Chow Chows shed?

 When a dog has a coat like a Chow Chow, the question is not whether it sheds but how much.
-A Chow sheds medium-long to long guard hairs as well as loose hairs from the undercoat continuously.
+A Chow continuously sheds medium-long to long guard hairs and loose hairs from the undercoat.
 Throughout most of the year, the Chow is a heavy shedder.

-In the spring and fall, your Chow will turn into an extreme shedding dog.
-For a couple of weeks shortly before summer, Chows shed copious amounts of their undercoat so they can replace it with a thinner layer of fur.
+Your Chow will become an excessively shedding dog in the spring and fall.
+Shortly before summer, Chows shed copious amounts of their undercoat for a couple of weeks to replace it with a thinner layer of fur.

-The process repeats itself in the weeks before winter, the not quite so dense underfur shed and replaced with thick woolly hair.
+The process repeats itself in the weeks before winter; the not-quite-so-dense underfur shed and is replaced with thick woolly hair.

-During both shedding events, you will notice the fur coming out in multiple tufts.
+You will notice the fur coming out in multiple tufts during both shedding events.
 If you brush your dog, you can fill a 30-gallon garbage bag or more with hair daily.

 Why do Chow Chows shed?